dan-subic/ratbags/docs/src/extras/faq.md

 </details>

 ## When should combat break out?
-**Cairn** assumes that the characters live in a dangerous world where even the most minor interaction can become quite deadly.
+**Ratbags!** assumes that the characters live in a dangerous world where even the most minor interaction can become quite deadly.
 The players should therefore be encouraged to find non-violent ways to solve their problems.
 There are of course times where this is quite impossible, and it is up to the Warden to determine if a violent situation should be resolved through combat.

 <details markdown="block">
   <summary>